Published: Apr 3, 2018

 First up, ensure the landing page has engaging, contextually-relevant content that brings your USPs to life.
 Match it with your target keywords – for example, if you’ve won clicks via a long-tail keyword around makeup tutorials, direct customers to exactly the right content and nudge them to explore and engage with your site.

 Don’t underestimate the power of your brand in convincing consumers to convert.
 While you could choose to tempt abandoning customers to buy with discounts, a more cost-effective way to engage them is to amplify your USPs instead.
-Skincare brand skyn ICELAND A/B tested these approaches to see what would resonate better with abandoning visitors.
-The tests revealed that that the USP amplification messaging performed better than a discount message, creating a +28.87% conversion rate uplift.
+Skincare brand skyn ICELAND relied on e-commerce AB testing these approaches to see what would resonate better with abandoning visitors.
+The tests revealed that the USP amplification messaging performed better than a discount message, creating a +28.87% conversion rate uplift.

 The platform effect